Human Resources Policies

 An exempt staff employee, by nature of his or her position, is considered to be available for work assignments without additional remuneration at times other than his or her regularly scheduled hours and appointments.
 However, there are circumstances under which it is in the University's interest to utilize such personnel for extra assignments with additional remuneration.

-It is not permissible to use Supplemental II compensation to increase an exempt employee's base salary beyond the amount approved by Penn State Human Resources at the time of hire, or to pay Supplemental II compensation to augment general salary increases in a particular year.
+It is not permissible to use Supplemental II compensation to increase an exempt employee's annual salary beyond the amount approved by Penn State Human Resources at the time of hire, or to pay Supplemental II compensation to augment general salary increases in a particular year.

 The determination of those unusual circumstances in which extra assignments and compensation are appropriate will be the responsibility of the staff member's budget executive in consultation with Penn State Human Resources.
 If there is a need for longer service, beyond a temporary need, this should be reflected in changes to permanent budgets and/or reallocations of staff time and effort.
 In no case should a budget executive approve supplemental compensation for work that is part of the exempt employee's job responsibilities.

 Each of the following general guidelines will apply: